-The number of intended admissions in September 2022 will be 150.
-Where applications for admission exceed the number of places available, the following criteria will be applied:
+The number of intended admissions in September 2023 will be 150.

+Pupils will be admitted at the age of 11 years without reference to ability, aptitude, race or religion.
+Where applications for admission exceed the number of places available, the following criteria will be applied.